Registration

 I must report any data entry errors to the registration office, which will make the corrections.

 What is the difference between these three numbers?
-The Base-Elèves Académique ( BEA) is a number assigned to every seventh-grade student in France to identify them individually in secondary education.
-The Identifiant National Etudiant ( INE) has been assigned to all students enrolled in their senior year of high school in France since 1995 or who are already enrolled in a French public higher education institution.
+The Base-Elèves Académique ( BEA) is a number assigned to every sixth-grade student in France to identify them individually in secondary school.
+The Identifiant National Etudiant ( INE) has been assigned to all students enrolled in their final year of high school in France since 1995 or who are already enrolled in a French public institution of higher education.

 INE numbers assigned prior to 2018 consist of eleven characters, combining numbers and 1 to 5 letters.